AlanCoding/django-ansible-base/docs/apps/rbac.md

 ### Evaluating Permissions

-The ultimate object of this access control is to evaluate what objects a user has a certain type of permission to.
+The ultimate goal of this system is to evaluate what objects a user has a certain type of permission to (access control).
 Given a registered model, you can do these things.

-- obtain visible objects for a user with `MyModel.accessible_objects(user, 'view_mymodel')`
+- obtain visible objects for a user with `MyModel.access_qs(user, 'view_mymodel')`
-- obtain objects user has permission to delete `MyModel.accessible_objects(user, 'delete_mymodel')`
+- obtain objects user has permission to delete `MyModel.access_qs(user, 'delete_mymodel')`
 - determine if user can delete one specific object `user.has_obj_perm(obj, 'delete_mymodel')`
-- use only the action name for a queryset shortcut `MyModel.accessible_objects(user, 'view')`
+- use only the action name for a queryset shortcut `MyModel.access_qs(user, 'view')`
+- get visible objects, view permission implied `MyModel.access_qs(user)`
 - use only the action name or object permission check `user.has_obj_perm(obj, 'delete')`
+- efficient filtering of related model `RelatedModel.objects.filter(mymodel=MyModel.access_ids_qs(user))`

 Some HTTP actions will be more complicated.
 For instance, if you create a new object that combines several related objects and each of those related objects require "use" permission.